britsnj/enscraper/README.md

 Adding in a csv file to store the output reports for future database.
 Note to self - learn how to use pandas or numpy.

+Done now.
+Still need to colate the data into a single file, i.e. get the name from a row and add it to a master row if not there already